himselfv/ntfsdd/README.md

+## Ignoring files
+There's minimal ability to ignore files.
+Read carefully what it does!
+It's not meant as a full filename-based filtering.
+This is just to skip ```hiberfil.sys``` and ```pagefile.sys```.

+1. Do ```--print-files-to changelist.txt```

+2. Locate the segment numbers of the files you want to ignore (first column)

+3. Add ```--skip-segments A,B,C```

+What this does:

+* MFT segments will be copied anyway.
+MFTs will always match perfectly.
+The cluster usage on the volumes must always match!

+* The data clusters for these segments will not copied.

+The file on the destination will become of its current size, referencing its current clusters, but those clusters will contain garbage left from their previous tenants.

+WARNING: Security risk.
+Data from other files will leak into these.
+Might not matter if your destination is accessible only to the admin anyway, but think it through.

+* Retrim regularly to lower the chance, but it's never zero.

+* Manually ```del``` the file on the destination after cloning if you care.

+**Q**: Why not accept file names?\
+**A**: This will require two passes over the MFT + always parsing filenames and will slow the process considerably.
+Also, lots of work.

+**Q**: Why not delete ignored files?\
+**A**: This requires editing the destination MFT, $Bitmap, the transaction log and getting involved in the NTFS internals much deeper than required by our simple cloning.
+Just delete the file with ```del``` later.

+**Q**: Why don't you at least trim the clusters you're skipping, to prevent data leaks?\
+**A**: See the Trim section.
+Best to stay away from trim.

 ## NTFS version support
 I wrote this for my own uses, so I enabled NTFS versions on which I could have checked this.
 If you need other NTFS versions supported, send me something.

 ## Building